 - Name the Milestone.
 Make this name descriptive, straightforward, and succinct;

 - Create a Rule that identifies the step in the process that the user is in;

 Test Goals that you have created by playing your Smart Walk-Thru in Preview or Published Mode and use the Flow Tracker to check if Goals are being met.

-- Maximize the Flow Tracker by clicking the carrot on the left side.
-Flow Tracker expands.
+- Maximize the Flow Tracker by clicking the expand in the upper right corner.
+Flow Tracker will expand.

 - Preview the Rule for each Goal by clicking Goal Info.
 If there is more than one goal listed, the first one is the Main Goal and the others are Milestones.